fsi-open/doctrine-extensions-bundle/UPDATE-2.0.md

 ## Make use of `'file_url'` form variable in file form's view

-Instead of calling `fsi_file_url(form.vars.data)` you can use prepared `form.vars.file_url` variable.
-This change is not necessary however required if you want to use new `'file_url'` file form's option.
+Instead of calling `fsi_file_url(form.vars.data)` you can use the prepared `form.vars.file_url` variable.
+This change is not necessary, however it is required if you want to use the new `'file_url'` file form's option.

+## FileType has the new constructor with two arguments

+You should probably update any class that inherits from the original `FSi\Bundle\DoctrineExtensionsBundle\Form\Type\FSi\FileType`.